sous-chefs/etcd/README.md

 The `etcd_service_manager` resource auto-selects one of the below resources with the provider resolution system.
 The `etcd_service` family all share a common set of properties, which are listed under the `etcd_service` composite resource.

+#### Warning

+etcd startup behavior is a bit quirky. etcd loops indefinitely on startup until quorum can be established.
+Due to this the first nodes service start will fail unless all nodes come up at the same time.
+Due to this there is an ignore_failure property for the upstart / systemd service managers which allows you to continue on in the chef run if the service fails to start.
+Upstart / systemd will automatically keep restarting the service until all nodes are up and the cluster is healthy.
+For sys-v init you're on your own.

 #### Example

 ```ruby